nexient-llc/launch-cli/README.md

 The service family of commands represents all the automation needed for the lifecycle management of a service built and used with the Launch platform.

 `launch service create`: command is used to create a new service for the launch platform.
 This will create a new repository to the standard needed to run on the launch platform.
-This will be a properties drive only repository.
+This will be a properties driven only repository.

 ```sh
 $ launch service create --help